 Some of the dangers of self-driving vehicles became apparent in a 2018 incident in Arizona.
 A pedestrian was killed when she was struck by a self-driving Uber vehicle.
 The car failed to anticipate that she would attempt to cross the road.
 This is an alarming sign that self-driving vehicles may also have kinks in their system that can possibly make them dangerous.
 Some of these vehicles may not be able to account for the actions that other drivers on the road and pedestrians may take.
 As a result, safety must be the first priority when designing these vehicles.

 Anyone who is struck by a vehicle as a pedestrian or a driver may be entitled to financial compensation.
 This includes when the vehicle is a self-driving one because someone will be held accountable for the injuries that they cause.
-One who is injured should consult a motor vehicle accidents attorney to learn more about how they can file a claim for compensation and negotiate a settlement that can pay them for their injuries.
+One who is injured should consult a Portland car accident attorney to learn more about how they can file a claim for compensation and negotiate a settlement that can pay them for their injuries.